rust-lang/book/src/ch15-06-reference-cycles.md

 The fact that we don't get infinite output (or at least until the stack overflows) is one way we can see that we don't have a reference cycle in this case.
 Another way we can tell is by looking at the values we get from calling `Rc::strong_count` and `Rc::weak_count`.
-Let's create a new inner scope and move the creation of `branch` in there, so that we can see what happens when `branch` is created and then dropped when it goes out of scope:
+In Listing 15-21, let's create a new inner scope and move the creation of `branch` in there, so that we can see what happens when `branch` is created and then dropped when it goes out of scope:

 <figure>
 <span class="filename">Filename: src/main.rs</span>